-It all started in 1906, when Ivar Tengbom and Ernst Torulf founded the architect firm Tengbom and Torulf.
-The success is almost immediate, when Ivar Tengbom wins second prize in a competition for Stockholm’s town hall.
-The winner was, as we all know, Ragnar Östberg.
-But Tengbom quickly becomes a name to be reckoned with and completes many prestigious projects such as Borås town hall (1909) and the Högalid church (1911-23).
-Six years later, Torulf leaves the firm and Tengbom’s solo career takes off.
+Our story begins when Ivar Tengbom and Ernst Torulf founds the architecture practice Tengbom and Torulf.
+Their success is almost immediate when Ivar’s proposal wins second place in the competition for Stockholm’s new Town Hall (the winner is legendary Swedish architect Ragnar Östberg).
+But Tengbom quickly becomes a name to be reckoned with and the practice completes many prestigious projects such as Borås Town Hall (1909) and the Högalid Church (1911-23).
+After a few years, Torulf leaves the practice and Ivar’s solo career takes off.

-By the the 1920s, his firm is one of the largest in the country; not surprising given the prestigious projects already in its portfolio such as Stockholm’s concert hall, Enskilda Banken’s head office by Kungsträdgården, Tändstickspalatset and Citypalatset.
-As an iconic architect – first as a representative of the national romantics movement and then, in the 1920s, as a classicist of the era and a functionalist – Ivar Tengbom also makes a name as a restoration architect, and palace architect at both the Stockholm and Drottningholm Palaces.
+By the the 1920s, Tengbom is one of the largest practices in Sweden with prestigious projects such as Stockholm Concert Hall already in its portfolio.
+After becoming known as as a representative of the national romantic movement, then as a 1920s classicist and a functionalist, Ivar eventually becomes a high-profile restoration architect and palace architect at the Stockholm and Drottningholm Palaces.

-When Ivar dies in 1963, his son Anders Tengbom takes over, who has by now worked at the firm since the 1930s.
-Anders leads the company into its next phase in the 1950s–1970s, with well-known buildings such as Skogshem (1958), the second Hötorgshuset (1960), Svenska Dagbladet house (1961), the Embassy in Moscow (1961) and the Trygg Hansa offices (1976).
-From 1963 to 2006, Tengbom’s offices are at Kornhamnstorg 6 in the Old Town and from 1970, the ownership alters again when the grandson Svante Tengbom takes over the business.
-During the coming decade, the number of architects, interior designers and modellers amounts to some 60 people.
-Important buildings from the era include Canon’s head office (1978), the reconstruction of Rosenbad (1981), Asea Stal (1987), the City terminal (1988) and the Svalan neighbourhood (1990).
+When Ivar Tengbom’s dies in 1968, leadership of the practice has already been assumed by his son Anders Tengbom, who has been working at the firm since the 1930s.
+Anders leads the company into its next phase with well-known buildings such as Andra Hötorgshuset (1960), Svenska Dagbladet HQ (1961), the Embassy in Moscow (1961) and the Trygg Hansa HQ (1976).
+In 1970, Ivar’s grandson Svante Tengbom takes over the business.